 The two team up and try to learn to get along with each other.
-When you are both following Survival Rule 5, trying to get along with someone while actively tryiing not to get attached or even like them, is difficult.
+When you are both following Survival Rule 5, trying to get along with someone while actively trying not to get attached or even like them, is difficult.
 Yet survival requires it, and to survive in Zombieland, everyone who has got this far has in one way or the other, figured out the rules of survival on their own.
 Those who haven't, well, they didn't make it.

 Everyone has their weakness though.
-We know what Columbus' weakness is, Tallahassee's weakness is Twinkies.
-Its a treasured comfort food for Tallahassee in the wasteland of civilization, and as he says, "Pretty soon life's little Twinkie gauge is gonna go empty."
+We know what Columbus' weakness is.
+Tallahassee's weakness is Twinkies.
+It's a treasured comfort food for Tallahassee in the wasteland of civilization and as he says, "Pretty soon life's little Twinkie gauge is gonna go empty."
 And that is his metaphor for the much bigger picture.
 So finding and eating Twinkies, keeps him sane and gives him hope.

-At least until the two run into two gals named Witchita (Emma Stone) and Little Rock (Abigail Breslin: SIGNS).
+At least until they run into two gals named Witchita (Emma Stone) and Little Rock (Abigail Breslin: SIGNS).
 As hard as it is to be the rare man in this world, its even harder to be the relatively weaker, living woman.
 Those who have survived did so with cunning and trickery.
 Witchita and Little Rock are well versed in both, and spend a great deal of the movie repeatedly duping Columbus and Tallahassee and leaving them for dead.

 Just as Columbus and Tallahassee are heading East, so Witchita and Little Rock are heading West.
-Except the two women have a very specific locale in mind and there is no question that it WILL be there: The theme park, Pacific Playland.
-And because that part of southern California runs off of a Nuclear Power Plant, they'll have all the electricity for their themepark that they could ever want.
+Except the two women have a specific locale in mind and there is no question that it WILL be there: The theme park, Pacific Playland.
+And because that part of southern California runs off of a Nuclear Power Plant, they'll have all the electricity for their theme park that they could ever want.

 Columbus and Tallahassee chase after Witchita and Little Rock for three reasons.